 Abusers can have a Jekyll-and-Hyde personality.
 Dr. Jekyll is often charming and romantic, perhaps successful, and makes pronouncements of love.
 You love Dr. Jekyll and make excuses for Mr. Hyde.
-You don’t see that the whole person is the problem.
+You may not see that the whole person is the problem.
 If you’ve had a painful relationship with a parent growing up, you can confuse love and pain.
 Victims also stay for the following reasons:

 If you’re a victim of abuse, you feel ashamed.
 You’ve been humiliated and your self-esteem and confidence have been undermined.
 You hide the abuse from people close to you, often to protect the reputation of the abuser and because of your own shame.
 An abuser uses tactics to isolate you from friends and loved ones by criticizing them and making remarks designed to force you take sides.
 You’re either for them or against them.
 If the abuser feels slighted, then you have to take his or her side, or you’re befriending the enemy.
 This is designed to increase control over you and your dependence upon him or her.

 It’s essential to build outside resources and talk about what’s going on in your relationship.
 A professional is the best person, because you can build your self-esteem and learn how to help yourself without feeling judged or rushed into taking action.
 If you can’t afford private individual therapy, find a low-fee clinical in your city, learn all you can from books and online resources, join online forums, and find a support group at a local battered women’s shelter.
 Do this even if it means keeping a secret.
 You’re entitled to your privacy.